 In the Bible, a priest was to be married in order to keep a lineage of those who were to serve God.
 Zacharias was a priest married to Elizabeth “And they were both righteous before God, walking in all the commandments and ordinances of the Lord blameless” (Luke 1:5-6).
 They were not celibate, as they bore a son, John the Baptist.
 God’s favor was clearly upon this couple.

 Jesus never recommended celibacy, either for Christians as a whole or for Christian leaders.
 In describing the requirements for being a bishop in the church, the Bible states that he should be married.
 “A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach” (1 Timothy 3:2 also Titus 1:6).

 The Scripture record states specifically that Peter was married (Mark 1:30).
 Thus, it does not make sense for the Catholic church to say that Peter was the first pope when the pope is never to be married.

 While celibacy is not entirely wrong, it is not for most people.
 Jesus spoke of the gift of celibacy, yet He made it very clear that this gift is only given to the one, “that is able to receive it, let him receive it” (Matthew 19:10-12).
 Thus, celibacy is entirely voluntary, not required.

 The Bible clearly teaches that, “Marriage is honorable in all, and the bed undefiled” (Hebrews 13:4).
 Marriage is “honorable” for “all,” especially God’s ministers.
-Thus, the Catholic Church requirement of celibacy upon its priesthood is against the clear teachings of Scripture.
+Thus, the Catholic Church requirement of celibacy of its priests is against the clear teachings of the Lord.

 Check out our Bible Answers page for more information on a variety of topics.